AroushSyed2105/ExpenseTracker/README.md

 The app checks the cumulative expense total against the monthly budget and displays a warning message if the budget is exceeded.
 A label at the bottom of the main page shows the remaining budget or an over-budget warning.

+## Dependencies
+JavaFX: Used for the graphical user interface.
+Java SDK: Required to compile and run the program.